Can I Sue My Home Seller for Defects Found Post-Closing?

 Our Maryland Material Defect Attorneys are Ready to Help You Build Your Claim

 If you suffered losses because a seller failed to disclose a defect on your property, you should consult with an experienced termite inspection attorney.
 The dedicated attorneys at Whitney, LLP have extensive experience litigating a wide range of property defect cases.
 We understand how upsetting it can be to discover a defect in your new home and we are here to fight for you.
 Our firm will help you pursue compensation from a seller that failed to disclose a serious defect.
-To schedule a free legal consultation to discuss your potential claim, call us at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your potential claim, call us at (410) 583-8000, or contact us online.